GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning: Introduction

-To address the inherent limitations of softmax reweighting, we introduce \emph{Signed Measure Policy Optimization (SiMPO)}, a unified framework that significantly broadens the scope of online diffusion RL.
-We propose a general two-stage framework: (a) a \emph{construction} stage that derives a virtual \emph{target measure} by solving an $f$-divergence regularized objective, where we relax the standard non-negativity constraint to allow for signed measures; and (b) a \emph{projection} stage that projects this signed target back to the space of valid probability measures via reweighted flow matching.
-We show that SiMPO unifies existing reweighting~\cite{ding2024diffusion,ma2025efficient,tang2025wd1} while offering two distinct advantages: \textbf{a)} It generalizes reweighting to \emph{arbitrary monotonically increasing functions}, decoupling the method from rigid exponential scaling and allowing it to be tailored to specific problem landscapes; and \textbf{b)} It provides a \emph{principled justification} for negative reweighting through the theory of signed measures.
-We further provide geometric interpretations illustrating how this mechanism actively `repels' the policy from undesirable regions when training with negative reweighted flow matching.
-Finally, we provide comprehensive experimental results on bandit, MuJoCo locomotion tasks, and fine-tuning DNA sequence generation models to validate our approach.
-We demonstrate that SiMPO achieves superior performance by leveraging flexible and negative reweighting schemes, and we offer practical guidelines for selecting the optimal reweighting function based on the reward landscape.
+To mitigate the inherent limitations of exponential reweighting, we introduce Generalized Measure Matching for Diffusion Policy Optimization (\algbb), a unified framework that significantly broadens the scope of reweighted flow matching through flexible weighting function design.
+We reformulate the derivation of reweighted flow matching into two logical stages: \textit{First}, a target policy measure is constructed by solving a regularized RL objective; \textit{Second}, we align the current policy with the target measure through reweighted flow matching.
+This perspective enables \algbb to not only subsume existing weighting designs~\citep{ding2024diffusion,ma2025efficient,tang2025wd1} as special cases but also to decouple the framework from rigid exponential constraints, allowing the reweighting to be tailored to specific reward landscapes.
+Furthermore, by relaxing the standard non-negativity constraint on the target measure, \algbb can accommodate a broad class of monotone reweighting functions, even the ones with negative weights.
+We provide interpretations on how this mechanism actively repels the policy from suboptimal regions, addressing a critical drawback of conventional designs.
+Extensive evaluations across multi-armed bandits, MuJoCo locomotion, and DNA sequence generation demonstrate that \algbb achieves competitive or superior performance by leveraging these flexible reweighting schemes.

 Due to space limit, more related works is presented in Appendix~\ref{sec.related_works}.